uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 Compressive strength versus age (Merrit, 1983) ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/Ray/CAPlotRef.png   "CAPlotRef"){#fig:wTOcfig5 width="500px"}

 In addition to the w/c, the compressive strength against age can also be referenced to established standards.
-Figure @fig:wTOcfig5 shows that concrete compressive strength increases significantly in the first four weeks from casting and increases gradually thereafter.
+Figure @fig:wTOcfig5 shows that concrete compressive strength increases significantly in the first four weeks from casting and increases gradually after that.
 The same trend illustrated in Figure @fig:wTOcfig4 can be seen in Figure @fig:wTOcfig5.

-All these observations gathered from the general trends and the in-depth relationships will be used to improve our different models, by utilizing techniques like feature selection, that we will discuss in the following sections.
+All these observations gathered from the general trends and the in-depth relationships will be used to improve our different models by utilizing techniques like feature selection, which we will discuss in the following sections.

 ## Predictive Modeling Plan {.page_break_before}

 In this project, multiple predictive models that have different characteristics will be developed to estimate the 28<sup>th</sup> day concrete compressive strength.
-The input parameters for each of these models are the concrete mixture components (water, cement, aggregate, and additives).
+The input parameters for each model are the concrete mixture components (water, cement, aggregate, and additives).

-The dataset is a labelled data as such supervised learning method will be used to train the models.
-The data will be split into training, testing and validation datasets using cross validation method.
-The training dataset will be used to train the model, the testing dataset will be used to optimize the model, whereas the validation dataset will be used to evaluate the performance of these models as they are considered unseen observations.
+The dataset is labelled data; as such supervised learning method will be used to train the models.
+The data will be split into training, testing and validation datasets using cross-validation method.
+The training dataset will be used to train the model; the testing dataset will be used to optimize the model.
+The validation dataset will be used to evaluate the performance of these models as they are considered unseen observations.
 The data will also be standardized to ensure there is no mismatch of the different scales for the variables.

 The models that will be investigated in this project are 1.
 Random Forest, 2.
 Support Vector Regression (SVR), 3.
 Linear Regression, and 4.
 Neural Network.
 These models have been selected based on our understanding of the characteristics of the data that we have and the correlations between the different input parameters that we have discussed in the exploratory analyses in the previous section.
 To ensure that these models do not overfit the training model, a regularization term either L1 or L2 will be used to optimize them.
 L1 in the case of feature selection by reducing non-essential variables to zero, and L2 in the case of lowering the influence of non-essential variables.

 The output of these models will be able to predict the 28<sup>th</sup> day concrete compressive strength.
 The purpose is to use these models to achieve the instantaneous 28<sup>th</sup> day strength the moment a batch of concrete is mixed, as traditionally to achieve the 28<sup>th</sup> day strength, a cube sample will be crushed on the 28<sup>th</sup> day to find out the strength.
-By having instantaneous 28<sup>th</sup> day strength, faulty batches that do not meet the 28<sup>th</sup> day design strength requirements can be rectified immediately.
-Preventing additional cost from hacking or additional supporting structures.
+By having instantaneous 28<sup>th</sup> day strength, faulty batches that do not meet the 28<sup>th</sup> day design strength requirements can be rectified immediately, preventing additional costs from hacking or additional supporting structures.

 ## Preliminary Models {.page_break_before}